2016 European Union bank stress test

 The European Union-wide banking stress test 2016 was conducted by the European Banking Authority (EBA) in order to assess the resilience of financial institutions in the European Union to a hypothetical adverse market scenario.
 The stress test was formally launched on 24 February 2016 with a publication of the final methodology and templates as well as the scenarios.
 It covered over 70% of the national banking-industry assets in the euro area, each EU member state and Norway.
-53 EU banks participated in the exercise, 39 of which fall under the jurisdiction of the Single Supervisory Mechanism (SSM).
+53 EU banks participated in the exercise, 39 of which are directly supervised by the ECB under European Banking Supervision.
 The outcomes of the exercise, including banks' individual results, were published on 29 July 2016, at 22:00 CET.

 Background

 The European Banking Authority (EBA) aims to ensure the proper functioning of financial markets and the stability of the financial system in the EU.
 To this end, the EBA has the right to conduct the EU-wide stress tests, in cooperation with the European Systemic Risk Board (ESRB).
 Such exercises are designed to test the resilience of financial institutions to adverse market developments.

 The stress tests are performed in cooperation with the ESRB, the European Central Bank (ECB), national competent authorities and the European Commission.
 In particular, the EBA was responsible for the common methodology and disclosure of the results.
 The ESRB and the European Commission designed the underlying macroeconomic scenarios.
-The quality assurance process of banks’ results was led by the ECB and national competent authorities.
+The quality assurance process of banks' results was led by the ECB and national competent authorities.
 Moreover, the ECB conducted the Asset Quality Review that served as a starting point of the stress test.